2024 CMS Summer Meeting

 10:00 - 10:30 Alexey Shevyakov (Saskatchewan), Symmetry Methods and Analytical Techniques for Nonlinear Partial Differential Equations, Exact spherical vortex solutions in fluid and plasma dynamics, ARTS 109

-10:00 - 10:30 Kaori Tanaka (University of Saskatchewan), Mathematical aspects of Quantum Science and Technology, ARTS 207
+10:00 - 10:30 Kaori Tanaka (University of Saskatchewan), Mathematical aspects of Quantum Science and Technology, Gapless topological superconductivity identified by the spectral localiser, ARTS 207

 10:30 - 11:00 Break, ARTS 241 Foyer